-Filed b y the Registrant y a Party other than the Registrant Check the appropriate box: Confidential, for Use of the Commission n Only (as permitted by Rule 14a-6(e)(2)) \boxtimes Definitive Proxy Statement Definitive Additional Materials Soliciting Material under §240.14a-12 Progenity, Inc. (Name of Registrant as Specified in Its Charter) (Name of Person(s) Filing Proxy Statement, if other than the Registrant) Payme nt of Filing Fee (Check the appropriate bo x); \boxtimes No fee required.
-Fee computed on table below per Excha nge Act Rules 14a-6(i)(1) and 0-11.
-(1) Title of each class of securities to which transaction applies: (2) Aggregate number of securities to which n transaction applies: (3) Per unit price or other underlying value was determined): of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it (4) Proposed maximum aggregate value of ransaction: (5 Total fee paid: Fee paid previously with preliminary m aterials. as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously.
-Identify the previous or the Form or Schedule and the date of its filing.
-(1) Amount Previously Paid: (2) Form, Schedule or Registration Stateme nt No.: (3) Filing Party: (4) Date Filed:
+Filed Filed by the Registrant ⊠ Filed Filed by a Party other than the Registrant \Box Che ck the appropriate box: Preliminary Proxy Statement Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) \boxtimes Definitive Proxy Statement Definitive Additional Materials Soliciting Material under §240.14a-12 Biora Therapeutics, Inc. (Name of Registrant as Specified in Its Charter) (Name of Person(s) Filing Proxy Statement, if other than the Registrant) Payr nent of Filing Fee (Check all boxes that apply): \boxtimes No fee required.
+Fee paid previously with preliminary materials.
+Fee computed on table in exhibit required by Item 25(b) per Exchange Act Rules 14a-6(i)(1) and 0-11.